Gamma120/minimal-web-scraper/docs/source/tutorials/minimal_web_scraper.rst

 Scraper
 -------

-The file ``main.py`` host the script that call the library and the parser.
+The file ``main.py`` hosts the script that call the library and the parser.

 .. include:: ../../../example/example.py
     :code: python